Oak Hill Cemetery

 The small cemetery retains huge virgin oak trees which predate European colonization of the area.
 The cemetery was officially deeded in 1903 with specifications of separation from Olivet by Paskell Hill Drive.
 After it was deeded, a sign for the exit gateway was carved by Ed Cole, whose family is interred in the graveyard.

-Veteran's Day is still observed with Carlton Hilliard, Conway Turner, and Jim Cole volunteering to place American flags on the graves of veterans in the cemetery.
-Even after Olivet Cemetery was integrated in 1987, Oak Hill is still used by the black community in Moorefield, WV.
+Veteran's Day is still observed with locals such as Carlton Hilliard, Conway Turner, and Jim Cole volunteering to place American flags on the graves of veterans in the cemetery.
+Even after Olivet Cemetery was integrated in 1987, Oak Hill has continued to be utilized by members of the Black community.